MozillaReality/webxr-ios-js/Extensions.md

 ## World Knowledge
+We will need to see how https://github.com/immersive-web/real-world-geometry progresses

 Right now the data is all associated with Anchors (planes, faces) in the WebXR Viewer.

 ## Camera Access
+Will want to see how https://github.com/immersive-web/computer-vision progresses.

 - session.setVideoFrameHandler(worker)
     - probably want to only use callback.
 Perhaps turn requestVideoFrame into something returning a promise?
 - session.startVideoFrames()